Jose-MPM/Notes/Courses/English V/English Topics.md

         - He is the tallest man that I’ve seen = He is the tallest man I’ve seen.
         - Itzel is the most wonderful girl that I've ever met = Itzel is the most wonderful girl I've ever met

-        We can mention recent experiences and life experiences.
+        We can mention recent experiences and life experiences[expirences].
         - It is the best movie that I have seen recently.
         - It is the best movie that I have seen.
 (In my whole life)
         - It is the best movie that I have seen in my life.